-- Advertisement Mode -Select one of the following ways to advertise the IP management address of the device: - Auto Advertise-Specifies that the software automatically chooses a management address to advertise from all the IP addresses of the device.
-In case of multiple IP addresses, the software chooses the lowest IP address among the dynamic IP addresses.
-If there are no dynamic addresses, the software chooses the lowest IP address among the static IP addresses. - None-Do not advertise the management IP address. - Manual Advertise-Select this option and the management IP address to be advertised. - IP Address-If Manual Advertise was selected, select the Management IP address from the addresses provided.
+Advertisement Mode-Select one of the following ways to advertise the IP management address of the device:

+- Auto Advertise-Specifies that the software would automatically choose a management address to advertise from all the IP addresses of the product.
+In case of multiple IP addresses the software chooses the lowest IP address among the dynamic IP addresses.
+If there are no dynamic addresses, the software chooses the lowest IP address among the static IP addresses. - None-Do not advertise the management IP address. - Manual Advertise-Select this option and the management IP address to be advertised.
+We recommend you select this option when the device is in Layer 3 system mode and the device is configured with multiple IP addresses (this is always true on SG500X/ESW2-550X devices). - IP Address-If Manual Advertise was selected, select the Management IP address from the addresses provided. - STEP 3 Enter the relevant information, and click Apply.
+The port settings are written to the Running Configuration file.